 You must grant the database user (if using database authentication) or ArcGIS Server account (if using operating system authentication) at least SELECT privileges on the datasets to be published.

-INSERT, UPDATE, and/or DELETE privileges on the datasets to be published
+INSERT, UPDATE, or DELETE privileges on the datasets to be published

 To edit data through a feature service, privileges sufficient to edit must be granted on the datasets in the database.

-If you will be registering the geodatabase as a managed database, the user with which you connect must have privileges sufficient to create data in the geodatabase and must have a default schema that matches the database user name.
-See Privileges for geodatabases in SQL Server for more information.
+If you will be registering the geodatabase as a managed database for a stand-alone or federated ArcGIS Server site, the user with which you connect must have privileges sufficient to create data in the geodatabase and must have a default schema that matches the database user name.
+See Privileges for geodatabases in SQL Server or Privileges for using ArcGIS with a SQL Server database for more information.

 Connect to SQL Server